cairo-book/cairo-book/src/ch15-03-borrowing-code-from-another-contract-class.md

-# Running code from an external class
+# Executing Code from Another Class

-For now, we focused on calling external contracts in order to execute code in the context of the callee.
-But what if one want to borrow code from another contract class, allowing to execute external code in the caller context?
+Up until now, we presented how to call external _contracts_ to execute their logic and update their state.
+But what if one wants to simply execute some code from another class, without updating the state of another contract?

-To achieve this, Starknet makes it possible for any contract to use the `library_call_syscall` system call, either directly or through the library dispatcher.
-The inner working is very similar to external contract calls.
+Starknet makes this possible with _library calls_, which allow a contract to execute the logic of another class in its own context, updating its own state.

-## Library Dispatcher
+## Library calls

-The key difference between the contract dispatcher and the library dispatcher lies in the execution context of the logic defined in the class.
-While regular dispatchers are used to call functions from deployed **contracts**, library dispatchers are used to call stateless **classes**.
+The key difference between the _contract calls_ and _library calls_ lies in the execution context of the logic defined in the class.
+While contract calls are used to call functions from deployed **contracts**, library calls are used to call stateless **classes** in the context of the caller.

-Let's consider two contracts A and B.
+To illustrate this, let's consider two contracts _A_ and _B_.

-When A uses `IBDispatcher` to call functions from the **contract** B, the execution context of the logic defined in B is that of B. This means that the value returned by `get_caller_address()` in B will return the address of A, and updating a storage variable in B will update the storage of B.
+When A performs a _contract call_ to the **contract** B, the execution context of the logic defined in B is that of B. As such, the value returned by `get_caller_address()` in B will return the address of A, `get_contract_address()` in B will return the address of B, and any storage updates in B will update the storage of B.

-When A uses `IBLibraryDispatcher` to call functions from the **class** of B, the execution context of the logic defined in B's class is that of A. This means that the value returned by `get_caller_address()` variable in B will be the address of the caller of A, and updating a storage variable in B's class will update the storage of A.
+However, when A uses a _library call_ to call the **class** of B, the execution context of the logic defined in B is that of A. This means that the value returned by `get_caller_address()` variable in B will be the address of the caller of A, `get_contract_address()` in B's class will return the address of A, and updating a storage variable in B's class will update the storage of A.

+Library calls can be performed using the dispatcher pattern presented in the previous chapter, only with a class hash instead of a contract address.

 Listing {{#ref expanded-ierc20-library}} describes the library dispatcher and its associated `IERC20DispatcherTrait` trait and impl using the same `IERC20` example: